-If you look in the table above, you can see that I am using the Sum-queue mode.
+If you look at the table above, you can see that I am using the Sum-queue mode.

 First, we need to check the total number of VMQs for my LBFO team.

-As you can see VMQ is enabled True, but the Base and Max processors for both 10Gb adapters are set to 0 and Max to 16, therefore the processor sets is overlapping, because the LBFO team is set up for Sum of Queues, the network adapters in the team have to use non-overlapping processor sets.
+As you can see VMQ is enabled True, but the Base and Max processors for both 10Gb adapters are set to 0 and Max to 16, therefore the processor sets are overlapping because the LBFO team is set up for Sum of Queues, the network adapters in the team have to use non-overlapping processor sets.

-I have here one Converged Virtual Switch with 2X10Gb NICs teamed and 63 Queues for each NIC used for vNICs on the host and for vmNICs for VMs, so the total number of VMQs for the LBFO team is 126.
+In this example, I have one Converged Virtual Switch with (2 X 10Gb) NICs teamed and 63 Queues for each NIC used for vNICs on the host and for vmNICs for VMs, so the total number of VMQs for the LBFO team is 126.

-As you can see we have the NumberOfLogicalProcessors as twice as the NumberOfCores, so my server has two 8-core CPUs and HT is enabled, we can see 32 LPs in task manager.
+As you can see we have the NumberOfLogicalProcessors as twice as the NumberOfCores, so my server has two 8-core CPUs, and Hyper-Threading is enabled, we can see 32 LPs in the task manager.

-Let’s start configuring virtual machine queue for both adapters.
+Let’s start configuring the virtual machine queue for both adapters.

 Let’s open PowerShell and Set-NetAdapterVmq accordingly for each NIC: